Popcy89/kolo-docs-portfolio/API_REFERENCE.md

-# 🧾 KOLO API Reference (Mock)
+# 🧾 KOLO API Reference

-> These mock APIs simulate how KOLO's backend communicates with the mobile app.
+> These APIs simulate how KOLO's backend communicates with the mobile app.

 ## 🔐 Authentication